 - Refer to your list of family core values.
 Consider how screen time contributes or detracts from the development of those values.

-- Conduct a screen time audit.
-Choose a typical week and carefully log your kids’ screen time (tv, phones, tablets, video games).
-(Video chats with family don’t count.)
-Add up the hours each child spends with tech and divide by 7 to find the average number of hours they’re spending on screens each day.
+- Conduct a screen time audit Choose a typical week and carefully log your kids’ screen time (tv, phones, tablets, video games).
+Add up the minutes each child spends with tech and divide by 60 to find the average number of hours they’re spending on screens each day.
 Are you comfortable with this number?
 Does it surprise you positively or negatively?

 - Think about your kids individually.
 How do they act when they’re playing with or watching screens?
 How do they act when it’s time to put the screens away?
 Do they show any signs of tech addiction?

 - Think about how much time you have as a complete family unit.
 When the whole family is home together, how do you spend your time?
 Are you making the most of your family time?
-Is tech standing in the way or facilitating your family discipleship?
+Is tech facilitating or standing in the way of the discipleship of your family?

 Consider and discuss these points with your spouse and come up with a healthy screen time plan that works for your kids and your family.